Materials-Informatics-Group/XAFS/World/02_Code.Preparation.md

 + Raw Data (.txt file)
 + Detailed information about XAS analysis (.tsv file)

+Please make sure to individually assign a data identification number at the beginning of the file name.

+For example, instead of naming it A.txt / A.tsv, name it **001_A.txt / 001_A.tsv**, and so on.

 ## Raw Data (.txt file)
 + The first column is **X-ray energy** (horizontal axis of the spectrum)
 + The second column is **Absorption coefficient** (vertical axis of the spectrum))